course-dprep/team-project-spring-2025-team-4/README.md

 Genre (Moderator Variable) from the genres field.
 Country (Control Variable - U.S.), filtered to include only U.S. releases.

 Why IMDb?
 IMDb provides a high-quality dataset for analyzing trends in movie ratings over time, the influence of genre, and country-specific variations.
-The structured dataset ensures a methodologically sound approach for studying how IMDb user ratings evolve with release year and genre differences. \n
+The structured dataset ensures a methodologically sound approach for studying how IMDb user ratings evolve with release year and genre differences.
 - How many observations are there in the final dataset?
 - Include a table of variable description/operstionalisation.